-3. SEXUAL HARASSMENT POLICY
+3. SEX DISCRIMINATION AND SEXUAL HARASSMENT POLICY

-The College has appointed the Title IX Coordinator to oversee the investigation of all reports related to sexual and gender-based harassment, in collaboration with the Dean of Student Success.
+The College has appointed the Title IX Coordinator to oversee the investigation of all reports related to sex discrimination and/or sex- and gender-based harassment, in collaboration with the Dean of Student

+Success.
 The Title IX Coordinator and/or Dean of Student Success are available to meet with any person to discuss information about resources, interim measures and options for investigation and resolution under this policy as well as provide assistance in notifying law enforcement.
 Inquiries or complaints concerning the application of Title IX, including complaints of Sexual Harassment or discrimination, may be referred to the Title IX Coordinator at:

-Title IX Coordinator 316 Main Street Newport News, VA 23601 TitleIXCoordinator@rivhs.com (757) 240-2203
+Title IX Coordinator 316 Main Street, Newport News, VA 23601 TitleIXCoordinator@rivhs.com (757) 240-2203